 - Supporting fundraising activities when necessary

 - Co-managing the office database

-- Participating in organization-wide activities such as policy issues teams, DPA's bi-annual conference, national reform advocacy
+- Assuming a leadership role within DPA on larger policy issues, and participating in organization-wide activities such as policy issues teams, DPA's bi-annual conference, national reform advocacy

 The ideal candidate will have:

 - At least three years demonstrated leadership experience in community or labor organizing campaigns (including online campaigns) and/or legislative reform campaigns

 - Outstanding communication skills; excellent writing ability is a significant plus